 How Does It Work?

-Contact us and our operators will ask you a few simple questions regarding the items that you would like a commitment free estimate on.
-We’ll then set up an appointment with you.
+Contact us and our operators will ask you a few simple questions regarding the items that you would like a commitment free estimate on, we may ask you for a photo – especially if you’re unsure about the details of the item or you have a price in mind.
+If it’s an item we can purchase we’ll then set up an appointment with you.
 This appointment will be held at our secure office located in Downtown Honolulu.
-For the elderly and for those who are not mobile we may be able to arrange and in home evaluation.
+For the elderly and for those who are not mobile or have an excess of items (100+) we may be able to arrange and in home evaluation.

 On the day of the appointment, our technician will evaluate your unwanted items and answer any questions you may have.